Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Overview

-\textbf{Dongles.} Dongles are small, simple devices that users can attach to a keyring, or wear on the wrist or around the neck.
-They operate off a coin battery and have a coarse-grained timer, a small amount of flash storage, a minimal user interface in the form of a LED that indicates risk status and battery condition, and a button to control the LED notification.
+\textbf{Beacons.} Beacons are commodity, battery-operated, BLE-capable devices that may be installed in restaurants, squares, train stations, airports or even mobile locations, \eg a city bus or a train.
+Beacons may be installed either by health authorities or by organizations that have received an approval from local health authorities. \update{Each day, beacons remain active during during the typical operating hours of the location where they are installed, \ie when the locations are visited frequently by many people.}

+All beacons have a coarse-grained timer and a small flash storage.
+The beacons are registered~with the backend using an id, a secret key, and optionally a set of attributes, such as a location identifier comprising their stationary coordinate or a route id, a region (\eg France), or other epidemiologically-relevant descriptors about their location (\eg humidity, temperature).
+The descriptors are configured statically and can be used by the backend for intelligent risk estimation and/or epidemiological analysis, {\em thus addressing goal G1}.
+Furthermore, beacons remain active each day during the typical operating hours of the location where they are installed, \ie when the locations are visited frequently by a lot of crowd.
+Thus, no individual user can be uniquely identified based on their encounter with a small subset of beacons, which {\em preserves privacy of patients sharing their data with the system and addresses goal G2.}

+\textbf{User devices.} {\sys} enables users to participate in the system with devices ranging from smartphones to simple dongles that can be attached to a keyring, or worn on the wrist or around the neck. \update{The dongles are particularly useful for physically-, technologically-, or economoically-challenged individuals who cannot use smartphones.}

+To participate in {\sys}, a user device must~minimally include a coarse-grained timer, a counter, a small amount of flash storage, a UI to indicate risk status and battery condition (e.g., LED), and a button to control the LED notification.
+IoT boards already offer such capabilities today \cite{silabs-dongle, nrf52832dk, silabs-beacon} and can be used as dongles.
+(Smartphones naturally have much higher capabilities.)
+Dongle users require an additional trusted networked device {\em only} to upload or download data from {\sys}'s backend.
+This device could be a smartphone of the user or a care provider.

+\update{By supporting diverse devices, {\sys} provides an accessible and inclusive solution for different demographic sections of the society, {\em thus addressing goal G4}.} In the rest of this paper, we describe {\sys}'s design and protocols mainly considering personal devices in the form of smartphones with a {\ct} app, unless stated otherwise.

-Similar to beacons, dongles are registered and authenticated with the backend and receive a secret key from the backend.
-In addition, users receive a list of one-time passwords (OTPs) that are also stored in the dongle.
-A user uses these OTPs to authenticate to the dongle during testing and to control upload of data from the dongle.
+Similar to beacons, user devices are registered and authenticated with the backend and receive a public-private key pair from the backend.
+In addition, the users configure a password in their device, which they use to authenticate themselves to the device.
+The password and the counter are also used to control upload of data from the device.

-Dongles continuously listen for BLE transmissions from nearby beacons.
-They receive ephemeral ids from both types of beacons and store them along with the timestamps (stored entries are called encounters).
-In proximity of a network beacon, they additionally receive risk information \update{(through local broadcast and optional queries)}, compare that information with the device's stored history of ephemeral ids, and alert the user in case of matches suggesting a possible infection due to proximity with one or more confirmed patients.